RESTful-Otaku/unhaunter/README.md

 ### Quick Tips:

-*   **Use your ears:** Pay close attention to audio cues from your equipment (changes in the EMF meter's beeping, the ghost's whispers, etc.).
+*   **Use your ears:** Pay close attention to audio cues from your equipment (changes in the EMF metre's beeping, the ghost's whispers, etc.).
 *   **Control the environment:** Closing doors helps contain cold air for more accurate temperature readings.
 Lights also heat up the room, so turning them off can create a colder environment.
 *  **Hide:** If a hunt starts, press and hold [E] near tables, beds, and other objects to hide itself.
 *   **Sanity is key:** Manage your sanity by taking breaks in the truck.